 Emotional Health – Recognize your mood swings

-When you hear the news of prostate cancer, in addition to the initial shock, it is not uncommon to deny and feel sadness, fear, anxiety, shame, guilt and anger all at the same time.
+When you hear the news of prostate cancer, in addition to the initial shock, it is not uncommon to be in denial and feel sadness, fear, anxiety, shame, guilt, and anger all at the same time.
+In other words, your emotional health is turned upside down.
 Relatives often go through the same range of emotions.
 This is completely normal.
-Statistically, following such a diagnosis, almost 30% of people suffer from depression and a little more than 15% experience severe anxiety.
+Statistically, following such a diagnosis, almost 30% of people suffer from depression, and a little more than 15% experience severe anxiety.

 Same story on the treatment side when it comes to dealing with the side effects, and even more so with side effects related to hormone therapy, chemotherapy or other treatments for advanced cancer.
 These are stressful and life-changing events.
 It is normal to feel lost, anxious, nervous, sad, tired or depressed.